 An incline bench press forces you to push the exercise bar at an upward angle.
 It makes use of an incline bench.
 An inclined bench press activates your anterior and middle deltoids and engages your core, chest, back muscles, and triceps.
 Perform three sets of 10 reps.

 Dumbbell Bench Press

 If you wish to activate your pecs and your triceps, the dumbbell bench press technique shall assist you in achieving your fitness goal.
 This variation activates your pectoralis major, anterior deltoid, triceps brachii.
 Carry out three sets containing 8-12 reps.

 Resistance Band Bench Press

-Resistance bands add extra resistance to your workout movement and in the process subjugate your muscles to constant tension.
+Using resistance bands adds extra resistance to your workout movement and in the process subjugates your muscles to constant tension.
 You should bench press with bands to train your muscles to lift heavier weights.
 Once you are accustomed to resistance bands, the regular bench pressing will feel lighter, and you can graduate to heavier weights.
 Execute three sets of 12 reps.